Thomas P. Lowry: Lincoln document forgery controversy

 Lowry subsequently recanted his confession, in which he detailed how he used a fountain pen containing fade-proof, pigment-based ink to alter the date of the pardon.
-Lowry now states that he signed the confession under duress after accepting a request to be interviewed by two NARA investigators at his home in Woodville, Virginia, and that any document-tampering was carried out by an unknown party prior to Lowry citing the pardon.
+He maintained that he signed the confession under duress after accepting a request to be interviewed by two NARA investigators at his home in Woodville, Virginia, and that any document-tampering was carried out by an unknown party prior to Lowry citing the pardon.

 As the pertinent five-year statute of limitations on tampering with government property had expired, Lowry could not be criminally prosecuted.
 Nevertheless, his public reputation was severely damaged, and he received a lifetime ban from NARA's facilities.
 In 2021, forensic analysis of the pardon established that the ink of the number "5" in the date is different from the ink used in the rest of the document, indicating that the date was indeed forged.

-Lowry has continued to produce history books, and maintains his innocence through his personal website.
+Lowry continued to produce history books until his death, and maintained his innocence through his personal website.